Multiplex mc4000 Review

 Scanner (not available for 72 MHz)

-An optional scanner unit is available.
-The most useful feature of the scanner is the automatic Channel Check function.
+An optional scanner unit is available with a Channel Check function.
 At switch on, the system scans for another Tx on the same frequency and if it finds something, it blocks the Tx from radiating.
-This is a great safety feature.
-However, for this to work correctly you must remember to enter your frequency into the Channel menu whenever you change Xtals.
+This is a great safety feature, however you must remember to enter your frequency into the Channel menu whenever you change Xtals.

-The scanner can also be used in a more conventional way, via a system menu.
+The scanner can also be used in a more conventional way.
 A histogram of the frequency band can be displayed, showing the signal strength on each channel.
-A 'memory' feature can record channel usage over the previous 10 minute period.
+A 'memory' feature records channel usage for the last 10 minutes.
 This flexibility is approaching that of a dedicated scanner unit.

 The transmitter crystal is accessed by first removing the back of the Tx case, then removing the RF module.
 A little cumbersome.